[VIDEO] Taking DRaaStic Measures to Prevent Business Disruption

 Disaster Recovery is a plan that a company can use to protect itself during a catastrophic disruption such as extreme weather, facility damage, and acts of terrorism.
 These scenarios can cause companies to experience major losses of data and functionality.
 Servers with critical information run the risk of being damaged leading to permanent data loss.

-Check out this short informational video to learn why companies turn to Disaster Recovery as a Service (DRaaS) to help them avoid business disruption.
+Here's an informational video on why companies turn to Disaster Recovery as a Service (DRaaS)

 Companies often have a multitude of questions regarding what happens in the event of Disaster Recovery, such as:

 How much downtime is acceptable?